mathematica-pub/frontend-shared-packages/apps/demo-app/src/assets/ui-components/content/combobox.md

 ### Filtering Options

-To search or filter options, users can use an `hsi-ui-editable-textbox` in place of the `hsi-ui-textbox`.
+To search or filter options based on characters typed into the textbox, users can use an `hsi-ui-editable-textbox` in place of the `hsi-ui-textbox`.

-These textboxes will emit the value of the input field through the `valueChanges` event.
+This textbox will emit the value of the input field through the `valueChanges` event.
 Users can then filter the options in the listbox based on this value.

+The `hsi-ui-editable-textbox` will not recognize a provided `boxLabel`.
+If a label is desired in the textbox before user text is provided, this label should be passed to the `placeholder` property.

+**Note:**

 ```custom-angular
 filterable example